Confidential

 OKIO futureUSD 60-130Same day20+Target USD 7.5M rev.

-8. Competitive Advantage: AI as Operating Engine
+8. Competitive Advantage: AI-Native Operating Model

 • Data Intelligence: BI system on Odoo 17 via API.
 Automated reports every Monday.
 Materials standardization raised gross margin from 64% to 73.3%.